animatai/animatai/README.md

 and make sure that the unit tests are maintained.

-Build (lint and run unit tests) with: `./build.sh`

-Create a source distribution: `python setup.py sdist`
+Build (lint and run unit tests) with: `./build.sh` Building will also Create a source distribution in the `dist` folder.

 Upload the build to the public package repo for installation with `pip`:
 `twine upload dist/animats-X.Y.Z.tar.gz`